saidatnanjuki/saidatnanjuki.github.io/_posts/2017-08-28-outreachy-last-week.md

 #### How I solved Challlenges on this suite

-Well most of the challenges in exectuting these tests stemed from the teardown method which I was oiginally calling after every method.
+Well most of the challenges in executing these tests stemed from the teardown method which I was oiginally calling after every method.
 This caused the ceph logs to over build up and complain of insufficient memory.
 When I decided to run the tear down after every class, this was solved.
 This also solved problems where some tests required to be broken down to another separate class to run well.
 The Go suite works well with teardown method being called after every test method though.

 ## Refactoring